syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

+## Resolving issue when deploying an application in ReleaseMode in the UWP platform

+There is a known FrameWork issue in the UWP platform when an application using custom control is deployed in `Release Mode`, it will not be rendered.

+This can be resolved by initializing the SfPdfViewer related assemblies in `App.xaml.cs` in the UWP project.
+Refer to the following code snippet.

+{% tabs %}
+{% highlight c# %}

+protected override void OnLaunched(LaunchActivatedEventArgs e) {
+     …
+     rootFrame.NavigationFailed += OnNavigationFailed;

+     //Add the assemblies `using System.Reflection;`
+     List<Assembly> assembliesToInclude = new List<Assembly>();

+     //Now, add all the assemblies that your app uses assembliesToInclude.Add(typeof(SfPdfDocumentViewRenderer).GetTypeInfo().Assembly);

+     assembliesToInclude.Add(typeof(SfRangeSliderRenderer).GetTypeInfo().Assembly);

+     //Replaces Xamarin.Forms.Forms.Init(e);
+     Xamarin.Forms.Forms.Init(e, assembliesToInclude);
+     …
+}

+{% endhighlight %}
+{% endtabs %}

 ### Loading a PDF using MVVM binding

 File handling with Xamarin.Forms can be done using embedded resources or writing against the native filesystem APIs.
 Please find more details in the below link: